Student-Focused Events

 Professional Mentor Responsibilities:

-If you are interested in signing up for the Conference Mentoring activity, please indicate that on your registration form; and we will follow up with details and instructions for participation and pairing of mentors and mentees.
+Sign-ups for the mentor/mentee program are now open and can be done when you register.
+If you previously signed up, we will follow up with details and instructions for participation and pairing of mentors and mentees.

 Student Mentee Responsibilities: